Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Spending Category Estimated Range Notes

-Accommodation $200–$600 Typically 3–7 nights per visit; many clinics partner with hotels
+Accommodation $200–600 Typically 3–7 nights per visit; many clinics partner with hotels

-Flights (estimated Turkey share) $150–$400 Direct flights from UK ~£60–£250 return; from Germany ~€80–€300
+Flights (est. Turkey share) $150–400 Direct flights from Germany approx. €80–€300 round trip

-Total Per Patient (est.) $1,350–$4,300 Midpoint ~$2,000–$3,000; consistent with USHAS implied average
+Total Per Patient (est.) $1,350–4,300 Mean ~$2,000–3,000; consistent with USHAS implied average

-Revenue by Number of Procedures per Visit
+Revenue by Number of Procedures Per Visit

-Typical Number of Procedures per Dental Tourism Visit
+Typical Number of Procedures Per Dental Tourism Visit

 1–2 procedures